booksbyus/zguide/site/content/docs/chapter4.md

 ---
 weight: 4
-title: Reliable Request-Reply Patterns
+title: '4.
+Reliable Request-Reply Patterns'
 ---

-# Reliable Request-Reply Patterns
+# Chapter 4 - Reliable Request-Reply Patterns

-“Advanced Request-Reply Patterns” covered advanced uses of ZeroMQ's request-reply pattern with working examples.
+[Chapter 3 - Advanced Request-Reply Patterns](chapter3#advanced-request-reply) covered advanced uses of ZeroMQ's request-reply pattern with working examples.
 This chapter looks at the general question of reliability and builds a set of reliable messaging patterns on top of ZeroMQ's core request-reply pattern.

 In this chapter, we focus heavily on user-space request-reply *patterns*, reusable models that help you design your own ZeroMQ architectures: